kazervv/wizarding-app/README.md

 # Wizarding - Images to Video Adventure Generator

 Transform your images into magical fantasy world video adventures using AI.
 Upload up to 4 images and watch as they're transformed into a cinematic journey through four unique fantasy locations.
-THe Video results is about around 30 seconds
+The Video results is about around 30 seconds

 ## Prerequisites